Samwel24/sam-books/readme.md

 ## RavePay

 RavePay is a flagship Payment gateway of Flutterwave the modern payment infrastructure to power Africa's digital economy.
-RavePay is used as a payment tool for this project.
+RavePay is used as a payment tool for this project, this is achieved by calling rave APIs with the payment credentials which authenticated the vendor's keys.
+To learn more about Ravepay [visit here](https://ravesandbox.flutterwave.com/)

 ## Testing